borntofrappe/project-euler/021 - Amicable Numbers/README.md

 }
 ```

-In the `while` loop then, we proceed to "mark", "tag" the individual items with the following algorithm:
+In order to update the array, we specify the following algorithm:

 - find the index of the first item which is `undefined`